dominique-vassard/docker-training/a-clairvoyant-app/README.md

 ## 5. The data problem

-## 6. Complete application in one command?
+## 6. One application, one command
 Wouldn't be nice to have our application up with just one command?
 Well, that the purpose of Docker compose.
 To install it, [follow the instructions](https://docs.docker.com/compose/install/)